-Squishy Hobbes toy made for a friend using this excellent Instructable
+Squishy Hobbes toy made for a friend using this excellent Instructable by seamster. :D

 I made this guy out of anti-pill polar fleece, polyester toy stuffing and poly filler beads (in the ends of the legs, arms and tail).
 The Instructable I used was very clear and easy to follow, although the creator is right about there being a LOT of hand-sewing involved!
 I made a couple of very minor changes to the original - the most obvious being the shape of the nose, but I also positioned the legs differently and used a different stitch in places.